Is NextAuth.js commercial software?

 What authentication services does NextAuth.js support?

-NextAuth.js includes built-in support for signing in with 42 School, Amazon Cognito, Apple, Atlassian, Auth0, Authentik, Azure Active Directory, Azure Active Directory B2C, Battle.net, Box, BoxyHQ SAML, Bungie, Coinbase, Credentials, Discord, Dropbox, EVE Online, Email, FACEIT, Facebook, Foursquare, Freshbooks, FusionAuth, GitHub, GitLab, Google, IdentityServer4, Instagram, Kakao, Keycloak, LINE, LinkedIn, Mail.ru, Mailchimp, Medium, Naver, Netlify, Okta, OneLogin, Osso, Osu!, Patreon, Pipedrive, Reddit, Salesforce, Slack, Spotify, Strava, Trakt, Twitch, Twitter, VK, WordPress.com, WorkOS, Yandex, Zoho, Zoom.
+NextAuth.js includes built-in support for signing in with 42 School, Amazon Cognito, Apple, Atlassian, Auth0, Authentik, Azure Active Directory, Azure Active Directory B2C, Battle.net, Box, BoxyHQ SAML, Bungie, Coinbase, Credentials, Discord, Dropbox, EVE Online, Email, FACEIT, Facebook, Foursquare, Freshbooks, FusionAuth, GitHub, GitLab, Google, IdentityServer4, Instagram, Kakao, Keycloak, LINE, LinkedIn, Mail.ru, Mailchimp, Medium, Naver, Netlify, Okta, OneLogin, Osso, Osu!, Patreon, Pipedrive, Reddit, Salesforce, Slack, Spotify, Strava, Trakt, Twitch, Twitter, United Effects, VK, WordPress.com, WorkOS, Yandex, Zoho, Zoom.
 (See also: Providers)